 First of all, mix 2 tablespoons of lemon juice with a cup of water.
 Now put the mixture on your vintage aluminum cookware and heat it.
 Boil it and turn off the stove.
 Rest it for 5 minutes.

 Now empty the cookware and scrub with a steel wool scrubber in a back and forth way.
 Now hand washes it with mild soapy water.
-Rinse it properly with warm water.
+However, Rinse it properly with warm water.
 Now dry it with a soft clean cloth.
 Store your cookware in a convenient place in the kitchen.
 To learn more about how to clean vintage aluminum cookware, continue reading.

 As you are learning how to clean vintage aluminum cookware, you need to know the precautions to keep your cookware protected from damage.

 1. Avoid Abrasive Cleaners

 Don’t use abrasive cleaners to clean vintage aluminum cookware.
 It may cause damage to your cookware.If the surface is damaged then cooking food will be difficult and you will face problems cleaning it next time.
 So you should avoid using abrasive cleaners.

 2. Avoid Detergent Based Dishwashers

 You may use mild dish soaps or dawn power cleaner rather than detergent-based dishwashers.
 Aluminum reacts with other products.
 So if you use detergent-based dishwashers, it will cause a reaction and your cookware will be darkened or discolored.